Levitator1/oath-wallet/README.md

    To enable unsigned add-ons navigate to "about:config" by entering it in the URL bar, as a destination.
 Then search for the setting: 'xpinstall.signatures.required'.
    If there turns out to be interest, then I may look into what is involved in getting the package signed.

-2. The ykman tool must be installed and available in your path, as described above. ykman requires Python3 and some other things.
+2. The ykman tool must be installed and available in your path. ykman requires Python3 and some other things.
 See the yubikey-manager documentation.

 3. The contents of the included bin/ directory can go anywhere, but you will need to update the "path" field in "extension/com.levitator.oath_wallet_service.json" to point to the correct path of "com.levitator.oath_wallet_service".
 That is a shell script, and it expects the jar file to be in the same directory alongside it.
-   A typical location is: $(HOME)/.local/bin.
+   A typical location is: $HOME/.local/bin.
 This back-end is built with Java 11, and you will need a suitable Java runtime.
 It is tested with openjdk-11.

-4. Copy your updated com.levitator.oath_Wallet_service.json file to a directory named "$HOME/.mozilla/native-messaging-hosts/".
+4. Copy your updated com.levitator.oath_wallet_service.json file to a directory named "$HOME/.mozilla/native-messaging-hosts/".
 It does not exist by default.
    It is used to hold the definition files which Firefox uses to associate back-end programs with javascript-based add-on packages.

 5. You should be able to install the XPI file via the usual method, which is to open the main browser menu (three stacked horizontal bars), and go to "Add-Ons"